Sprout-AutoREST/Sprout/README.md

     }
 }
 ```
+Because the controllers depend on the interface instead of the generated service class, Spring will automatically inject your custom bean wherever Sprout needs it.

 ## Optional Features
 Sprout also offers several optional features that you can enable by adding additional annotations to your entities:
 - `@SproutPolicy` Lets you define custom access policies for your each endpoint.
 - `@SproutId` Lets you define which field of your entity should be used as the ID field if you don't want to use the Database ID.

-Because the controllers depend on the interface instead of the generated service class, Spring will automatically inject your custom bean wherever Sprout needs it.
+The `@SproutRessource` annotation also provides several configuration options:
+- `path`: Customize the base path for the generated endpoints (default: `/api/{entity}`)
+- `generateSwaggerDocs`: Enable or disable Swagger documentation generation for the endpoints (default: true)
+- `name`: Customize the name of the resource used in the endpoint paths and swagger tag (default: entity class name in lowercase)
+- `tag` and `summary`: Customize the Swagger tag and summary for the generated endpoints.
+- `readonly`, `include` and `exclude`: Specify which CRUD operations to include or exclude from the generated endpoints.

+### Sprout Runtime Features

 If you add the sprout-runtime dependency to your project, you can also use the following features: